-Hybrid vs. Plug-In Hybrid vs. Electric Vehicle: Understanding the Difference
+Hybrid vs. Plug-In Hybrid vs. Electric Vehicles: Understanding the Differences

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 Choosing an eco-friendly car in today’s market can be downright confusing.
 Picking the right vehicle is not just about paint color or engine size, but also about how it fits into your lifestyle.
 If you want to go green, here are the differences between hybrid, plug-in hybrid (PHEV) and electric vehicles (EVs), and how to determine which type will suit you the best.

 Hybrids, plug-in hybrids and electric vehicles: The basics

 Your research into alternative powertrains should begin before you leave the house.
 Here are a few key terms to understand before heading to the dealership:

 - Internal combustion engine: An internal combustion engine, or ICE, uses fuel to propel the vehicle.
 Conventional cars and trucks use gasoline or diesel to power the engine.

 - Electric motor: An electric motor uses the energy stored within one or more batteries to propel the vehicle.

 All “green” cars have an electric motor and battery system instead of – or in addition to – a regular internal combustion engine.
 The crucial difference between them is how they are powered.
 A regular hybrid’s battery is charged while you drive whereas a plug-in hybrid gets its power from being plugged in.
 An EV has only a motor-battery system that gets energy from an outlet.